-Bookmarks & Highlights
+Bookmarks, Links & Highlights

 Passages I've highlighted from articles across the web.
 They are captured using Shortcuts, stored in a Notion database and automated into Webflow using Make.